Questions & Answers

 Still have questions?
 Book a free consultation below, or send me a message here.

 All is vibration according to physics and all the world’s major religions and esoteric wisdom.
 We are vibrational beings living in a vibrational universe.
 Sound waves have the capacity to both create and shift molecules.
-In short, sound healing is utilizing vibration to shift vibration.
+In short, sound healing is utilizing the energy of sound which is vibration to shift vibration.

 In sound healing therapy, a therapist uses assessment to intentionally create a vibrational environment which facilitates healing in the physical, mental, emotional, or spiritual layers of the client or group of clients.
 This process generally begins with utilization of various instruments and techniques to elicit a balance in the central nervous system or relaxation response.
 As a client moves from a state of stress to a state of safety and calm, a state of healing becomes available.